 - How to Start a Subscription Business: A Brief Guide

 13. Join an affiliate marketing program

-Affiliate marketing refers to a performance-based marketing tactic where a business pays people, a.k.a. affiliates, to promote and sell products for them.
-Every time an affiliate brings in a new customer, they receive a commission from the business.
+Affiliate marketing refers to a performance-based marketing tactic where a business pays people, aka an affiliate, to promote and sell products for them.
+Every time the affiliate brings in a new customer, they receive a commission from the business.

-Affiliates can promote products on their blogs, social media accounts, or websites, or in communities.
+Affiliates can promote products on their blogs, social media accounts, website, or in communities.
 For many, affiliate marketing is a low cost side hustle that turns into a profitable business over time.

 To join an affiliate program, take the following steps:

-- Find an affiliate program on sites like ShareASale, CJ, or LinkShare.
+- Find an affiliate program on sites like ShareASale, CJ Affiliate, or LinkShare.